MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browser.md

 #### DualEngineInitialize2

-Initializes the browser object with an URL; this versions allows for additional information about the initial navigation to be passed in.
+Initializes the browser object with an URL; this version allows for additional information about the initial navigation to be passed in.

-> public HRESULT [DualEngineInitialize2](#dualengineinitialize2)(IDualEngine20BrowserObserver * pDualEngineObserver, DUALENGINECONFIGURATION config, EngineSwitchingPolicyFlags engineSwitchingPolicyFlags, SentinelEntryInfo sentinelEntryInfo, LPCWSTR pszUrl, HWND hwndHost, HWND * phwnd, LPCWSTR pszReferrer, LPCWSTR pszHeaders, VARIANT * postData)
+> public HRESULT [DualEngineInitialize2](#dualengineinitialize2)([IDualEngine20BrowserObserver](idualengine20browserobserver.md#idualengine20browserobserver) * pDualEngineObserver, DUALENGINECONFIGURATION config, EngineSwitchingPolicyFlags engineSwitchingPolicyFlags, [SentinelEntryInfo](tagsentinelentryinfo.md#tagsentinelentryinfo) sentinelEntryInfo, LPCWSTR pszUrl, HWND hwndHost, HWND * phwnd, LPCWSTR pszReferrer, LPCWSTR pszHeaders, VARIANT * postData)

 #### Parameters
 * `pDualEngineObserver` A pointer to the observer for this browser.